qlassalle/ElementsRecorder/README.md

 # Features to add
 ...
 # Bugs to fix
+* Change postgresql port on Pi
 * Timestamps for dates aren't set on adding and updating

 # Things that I'd like to have on this project
 * CI/CD including